 Turkmenistan and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
 Turkmenistan is a member of the North Atlantic Treaty Organization's Partnership for Peace.

-The U.S. Ambassador to Turkmenistan is Robert Patterson; other principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Ambassador to Turkmenistan is Allan Mustard; other principal embassy officials are listed in the Department's Key Officers List.

 Turkmenistan maintains an embassy in the United States at 2207 Massachusetts Avenue NW, Washington, DC 20008; tel: (202) 588-1500.